MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 13

+Weapon models

-Weapon models, add the basic cube weapons first, change these later.
+Add the basic cube weapons first, change these later.

-Double click your player prefab, to enter it, then add a WeaponsHolder empty gameobject, with position and rotation at 0,0,0.
+- Double click your player prefab to enter it
+- Add a "WeaponsHolder" empty GameObject, with position and rotation at 0,0,0.

-Inside that WeaponHolder, create a cube from unity menu, (gameobject, 3D object, cube), and remove the box colliders.
+- Inside that GameObject, create a cube from unity menu, (GameObject, 3D object, cube)- Remove the box colliders.

-Rename this Weapon1, change position and scale to match the below pictures.
+- Rename this `Weapon1`, change position and scale to match the below pictures.

 ![](./image--017.jpg)

 Duplicate weapon 1 for a Weapon 2, and change its scale and position, now you should have 2 different looking ‘weapons’!

 ![](./image--018.jpg)